 Over the past three weeks, have you seen, read or heard any Government of Canada advertising about programs and services for older Canadians and/or seniors?

-T1B [1,19]
+T1B [1,8]

-Where have you seen, read or heard this Government of Canada ad about programs and services for older Canadians and/or Seniors?
+Where have you seen, read or heard this ad about programs and services for older Canadians and/or seniors?